userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 **“Classification of Gene Regulatory Networks Driving Shape Homeostasis”**

 by **M.Sc.
-Jose Esteban Pérez Hidalgo** (School of Physics, Costa Rica Institute of Technology), under the supervision of **PhD.
-Philip Gerlee**
-(Department of Mathematical Sciences, University of Gothenburg & Chalmers University of Technology, Sweden).
+J. Esteban Pérez-Hidalgo** (School of Physics, Costa Rica Institute of Technology), under the supervision of **PhD.
+Philip Gerlee** (Department of Mathematical Sciences, University of Gothenburg & Chalmers University of Technology, Sweden).

 ---